-SPA 412 Literature & Film in Spanish 3 units
+SPA 412 Literatue & Film in Spanish

 Designed to explore differences/similarities between literary works and films from Latin American and Spain.
 It will explore and contrast the treatment of societal and cultural topics on both sides of the Atlantic.
 Prerequisite: Completion of a Study Abroad program in Spanish, or Instructor Consent.